caesarw0/Student_Living_Guide_Dash/README.md

 This dashboard aims to provide guidance on the living cost in 2022 and its main target audience is New York students who are looking for a place to travel or continue their studies.
 Please find more information from our [proposal](https://github.com/UBC-MDS/Student_Living_Guide/blob/main/reports/proposal.md).

+## Usage

+There are ... filters

+The client can use tab 1 [] to do xxx

+The client can use tab 2 [] to do yyy

 ## Contributions

 Interested in contributing?
 Please check out our [contributors' guidelines](CONTRIBUTING.md).